hep-tycoon/hep-tycoon/resources/edtext.md

     	+ http://en.wikipedia.org/wiki/File:Cyclotron_patent.png
  * Syncotron
     	+ A syncotron is a more advanced cyclotron that that takes relitivitic effect into account and so can accelerate particles to higher energies
+    	+ These devices can have different types of magnets, each with a specific job.
  * Radius/energy/etc.
 5. Modules
  * dipole magnets